 This case-study demonstrates that intermediate-energy protons can have a high degree of similarity in recoil energies to future reactor conditions.
 Protons produce recoils with a wide distribution in energy, and the range of that distribution can be tailored by changing the proton energy.
 Similarly, realistic reactor conditions also produce a wide distribution in recoil energies, with a comparable energy range and mean pka energy to intermediate-energy protons.
 Other ions, such as self-ions, can also produce tailored recoil spectra, but the desired recoil spectra come from lower ion energies and leading to much more limited range.
 While self-ion experiments are inherently a compromise between increasing the ion range and maintaining a representative recoil energy spectrum, proton irradiation allows both extended range and recoil similarity to occur simultaneously.

-While this case-study focused on tungsten as a fusion plasma-facing material, the methodology is extensible any hypothetical fusion power plant or advanced nuclear reactor component by optimizing the proton energy to achieve fidelity to the neutron spectrum for the new material of interest the material.
-Therefore, this analysis not only indicates some general trends between proton and self-ion irradiation, it also established a framework for quantitative comparison of recoil similarity between many different irradiation scenarios.
+While this case-study focused on tungsten as a fusion plasma-facing material, the methodology is extensible to any hypothetical fusion power plant or advanced nuclear reactor component by substituting the specific neutron spectrum and material of interest.
+Therefore, this analysis not only indicates characteristics of proton and self-ion irradiation, it also established a framework for quantitative comparison of recoil similarity between many different irradiation scenarios.